 History, tourist information, and nearby accommodation

-What makes Horton Court so inriguing is that it represents one of the very few examples of an unfortified Norman domestic building in the country.
-Normally, the Normans built with defense firmly in mind, so domestic buildings were well fortified and might better resemble a castle than a house.
+What makes Horton Court so intriguing is that it represents one of the very few examples of an unfortified Norman domestic building in the country.
+Normally, the Normans built with defence firmly in mind, so domestic buildings were well fortified and might better resemble a castle than a house.
 Horton Court, on the other hand, seems to have escaped this approach entirely.

 The manor was rebuilt in 1521 by William Knight, a prebendary of Salisbury.
 In the early 18th century an upper floor was added over the Norman hall, joining the hall and the house, and creating a Catholic chapel.